|

 Paraduxx, a blend based on Zinfandel with Bordeaux varieties.

-Over the years, the blend has changed, but it's been remarkably good and
+Over the years, the blend has changed and these days it's more of a

 -